 Once a student’s study plan has been approved, the student spends the rest of the first year in residence in Cambridge, pursuing the program of study called for.
 At the end of twelve to eighteen months, the candidate sits for an oral examination before his or her overall faculty supervisor and field supervisors.
 The oral examination is a rigorous two-hour exercise that both tests the student’s mastery of his or her fields of study and provides guidance for proceeding to the next phase of his or her work.
 After successfully completing this examination, the candidate moves on to the dissertation phase.
 Candidates normally complete and defend the dissertation within three years after the oral examination.
 Although candidates are not required to remain in residence in Cambridge after the first year of study, most in fact do so.

 The S.J.D.
 Colloquium Series

 In addition, S.J.D. candidates present their work on the dissertation twice during the program.
 Presentations are scheduled as part of the S.J.D.
 Colloquium Series, a weekly gathering of S.J.D. candidates, members of the Committee on Graduate Studies, and invited faculty.
-The first presentation is made after completion of the oral examination, and no later than the end of the second year of study.
+The first presentation is made after completion of the oral examination, and no later than the end of the 28th month from the beginning of S.J.D. studies.
 At this stage, the S.J.D. candidate presents selected themes of their work in progress—whether research findings, methodological considerations or some additional challenge of their doctoral project.
-The second presentation, which offers a comprehensive treatment of the doctoral piece, is completed prior to graduation in the last year of study.
+The second presentation, which offers a comprehensive treatment of the doctoral piece, is completed prior to graduation and may take place anytime during the last year of study.
 It is a formal presentation of the completed paper to academic colleagues, similar in form to a job talk or conference paper.